The Hilbert Stack: Introduction

 A separatedness assumption on a scheme is rarely restrictive to an algebraic geometer.
 Indeed, most schemes algebraic geometers are interested in are quasi-projective or proper.
 Let us examine some spaces that arise in the theory of moduli. \begin{ex}[Picard Schemes] Let $C \to \Aff^1$ be the family of curves corresponding to a conic degenerating to a node.
-Consider the Picard scheme $\Pic_{C/\Aff^1}$, which parameterizes families of line bundles on $C/\Aff^1$ modulo pullbacks from the base, then $\Pic_{C/\Aff^1}$ is not separated.
-This is worked out in detail in \cite[Ex.
-9.4.14]{MR2222646}. \end{ex} \begin{ex}[Curves] Let $\mathcal{U}$ be the stack of \emph{all} curves.
-That is, a morphism $T \to \mathcal{U}$ from a scheme $T$, is equivalent to a morphism of algebraic spaces $C \to T$ which is proper, flat, finitely presented, with one-dimensional fibers.
-In particular, $\mathcal{U}$ parameterizes all singular curves, which could be non-reduced and have many irredudible and connected components.
+Then the Picard scheme $\Pic_{C/\Aff^1}$, which parameterizes families of line bundles on $C/\Aff^1$ modulo pullbacks from the base, is not separated.
+This is worked out in detail in \cite[Ex.\ 9.4.14]{MR2222646}. \end{ex} \begin{ex}[Curves] Let $\mathcal{U}$ be the stack of \emph{all} curves.
+That is, a morphism $T \to \mathcal{U}$ from a scheme $T$, is equivalent to a morphism of algebraic spaces $C \to T$ that is proper, flat, finitely presented, and with one-dimensional fibers.
+In particular, $\mathcal{U}$ parameterizes all singular curves, which could be non-reduced and have many irreducible and connected components.
 In \cite[Appendix B]{smyth-2009}, it was shown that $\mathcal{U}$ is an algebraic stack, locally of finite presentation over $\Z$.
-The stack $\mathcal{U}$ is interesting, as Hassett \cite{MR1957831}, Schubert \cite{MR1106299}, and Smyth \cite{smyth-2009} have constructed modular compactifications of $\mathcal{M}_g$, different from the classical Deligne-Mumford compactification \cite{MR0262240}, that are open substacks of $\mathcal{U}$.
-The algebraic stack $\mathcal{U}$ is not separated. \end{ex} Unlike schemes, non-separatedness of interesting moduli spaces is the norm.
+The stack $\mathcal{U}$ is interesting, as Hassett \cite{MR1957831}, Schubert \cite{MR1106299}, and Smyth \cite{smyth-2009} have constructed modular compactifications of $\mathcal{M}_g$, different from the classical Deligne--Mumford compactification \cite{MR0262240}, that are open substacks of $\mathcal{U}$.
+The algebraic stack $\mathcal{U}$ is not separated. \end{ex} Unlike schemes, the norm for interesting moduli spaces is that they are non-separated.
 Indeed, families of interesting geometric objects tend not to have unique limits.
 This is precisely the reason why compactifying moduli spaces is an active, and very difficult, area of research.